Transport-for-the-North/caf.toolkit/docs/source/start.rst

 ----

-When using caf.toolkit as a command-line utility the recommended method for installation is pipx, as this handles installing the tool in a self-contained way.
+When using caf.toolkit as a command-line utility the recommended method for installation is `Pipx <https://pipx.pypa.io/stable/>`__, as this handles installing the tool in a self-contained way.
 To install using pipx first install pipx into your default Python environment using pip or conda, see `Pipx's installation instructions <https://pipx.pypa.io/stable/installation/>`__ for more details.